Plymouth Meeting Family Law Attorney

 - Keep records.
 If there are any troubling incidents between your child and spouse, gather evidence.
 Record proof of who was taking care of your child, when, and how.
 Find unbiased witnesses in the form of therapists or counselors to help you prove what’s best for your child.

 Most importantly, listen to your attorney’s advice.
 She’s done this before, knows all the rules, and she will be working hard to get you the best custody plan possible.
-A good child custody attorney cares deeply about children and their welfare, and will give you emotional support and the plain facts for a realistic outcome to your case.
+A good Plymouth Meeting family law lawyer cares deeply about children and their welfare, and will give you emotional support and the plain facts for a realistic outcome to your case.

 Attorney Sheryl R. Rentz serves all of Montgomery County, including Plymouth Meeting.
 If you need a compassionate team to listen to your needs and guide your case through the divorce proceedings, call the Law Offices of Sheryl R. Rentz, P.C., today.